CAIDA/corsaro3/README.md

                           should be equal to the number of ndag streams.
 The default is 2.

-    tagthreads            The number of threads to devote to performing the tagging work on received packets.
-The default is 2.

     tagproviders          A sequence that specifies which additional tagging providers should be used to tag captured packets.
                           More information about tag providers is given below.